CISLab-HKUST/ID-Driven-SDS/README.md

 This repo is based on [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter/tree/main) and [DreamFusion](https://dreamfusion3d.github.io/).
 Thanks for their works.

+---

+## Update
+- [2024/03/05] :sweat_drops: Release face detection (Retinaface) and recognition (ArcFace) model with tensor input, but not useful for fine-graind datails.
+- [2024/03/03] :sweat_drops: Release SDS Loss with IP-Adapter-FaceID-PlusV2.

 ## INSTALL
 Please refer to [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter/tree/main) and follow their guidance.
 If you have any problems with this repo, welcome to add an issue.